Meet our Team

 I am a singer-songwriter and enjoy recording music with my band Soma Holiday.
 Besides my passion for music, I am also a certified yoga instructor, meditator, mountain biker, camper and lover of the great outdoors.
 I live in Bozeman, Montana with my husband.
 We are excited to be moving back to California this autumn.

-Emily Paulos, MA
+Emily Paulos, MA, BFA

 In the mid-90's while beginning my teaching career as a high school art teacher and staff development instructor, I completed my MA in art education pursuing the convergence of storytelling and new media.
 My masters thesis, a website called The Mom Project, examines issues of narrative and the use of technology in the art classroom.
 In 2002 I joined the staff of a Berkeley-based nonprofit, StoryCenter, teaching storytelling media training workshops around the world, as well as taking on the role of Managing Director.
 As the staff grew, and with the birth of my first child, I shifted away from teaching, focusing instead on developing StoryCenter's organizational and financial systems.